algorealmInc/SwarmNL/research.md

    /// during the impl of a strong consistency sync model.
    #[derive(Clone, Copy, Debug, PartialEq, Eq)]
    pub enum ConsensusModel {
-      /// All nodes in the network must contribute to consensus All,
+      /// All nodes in the network must contribute to consensus.
+      All,
-      /// Just a subset of the network are needed for consensus MinPeers(u64),
+      /// Just a subset of the network are needed for consensus.
+      MinPeers(u64),
    }
 ```